About Corrinna

 Corrinna Bain

-Founder of Rest and Renew, fully qualified shiatsu and acupressure for health and wellbeing practitioner and group facilitator
+Founder of Rest and Renew, fully qualified shiatsu & acupressure for health & wellbeing practitioner, group facilitator

 - MrSS registered and licensed practitioner with Shiatsu Society UK and the Complementary Natural Healthcare Council